boaks/zephyr-coaps-client/docu/POWERCONSUMPTION.md

 The measurements presented here are done using the [Nordic Semiconductor - Power Profiler Kit II (PPK2)](https://www.nordicsemi.com/Products/Development-hardware/Power-Profiler-Kit-2).
 The first part of these measurements are done using the [nRF9160-DK](https://www.nordicsemi.com/Products/Development-hardware/nRF9160-DK), the second with the [Thingy:91](https://www.nordicsemi.com/Products/Development-hardware/Nordic-Thingy-91).

-The values for the `Thingy:91` are measurement replacing the battery with the PPK2 as source using about 4.1V.
-The previous test in June 2022 have been done with enabled UART and 3.3V.
-With that the device has a quiescent current of 0.8 mA and runs for 56 days from battery.
-See [Powerconsumption-2022-06](POWERCONSUMPTION-2022-06.md).
+The values for the `Thingy:91` are measurements replacing the battery with the PPK2 as source using about 4.1V.

+The previous tests in June 2022 have been done with enabled UART and 3.3V.
+With that the device has a quiescent current of 0.8 mA and, assuming a 80% efficiency and a battery of 1350 mAh, it runs for 56 days from battery (see [Powerconsumption-2022-06](POWERCONSUMPTION-2022-06.md)).

 Disabling the UART and the 3.3V results in quiescent current of 0.04 mA.
-Assuming a 80% efficiency and a battery of 1350 mAh, that results in 27000h (or about 1125 days) runtime without sending any data.
+With the same assumption of a 80% efficiency and a battery of 1350 mAh, that results in 27000h (or about 1125 days) runtime without sending any data.
 20x times more than without disabling the UART and the 3.3V.

 The self-discarge is unknown, but may reduce that time significantly.
+For the LiPo at least a second 0.04 mA self-discarging must be considered, which halfs that runtime to 550 days.

 ## General Considerations for LTE-M/NB-IoT